-Widespread job and income losses are expected in Maldives as a result of the COVID-19 pandemic.
-Maldives' economy is expected to be severely hit by the current crisis due to its heavy reliance on tourism, with projected growth of -14 to -18.5 percent in the fiscal year ending December 2020 (South Asia Economic Focus, Spring 2020).
-Following an outbreak of the disease at a resort in March, the Government of Maldives (GoM) prohibited visitors from COVID-19 affected countries, ceased issuing visas on arrival, and banned travel between resort and local islands.
-Consequently, it is expected that tourist arrivals fell sharply in March and will not recover until well after the health crisis is fully resolved.
-A generalized outbreak that began in mid April 2020 triggered a general lockdown that is likely to broaden the economic impact.
-Although the GoM has announced support packages for the private sector that incentivize firms to retain their workers, many firms have begun laying off their casual staff and asking contract staff to take leave without pay or significant temporary pay cuts.
+Maldives economy and the labor market has been significantly impacted as a result of the COVID-19 pandemic.
+Maldives real GDP grew by 5.3 percent in 2019, but is estimated to have contracted sharply in 2020 as a result of the COVID-19 pandemic.
+Following an outbreak of the disease at a resort in March, the Government of Maldives (GoM) prohibited visitors from COVID-19 affected countries, ceased issuing visas on arrival, and banned travel between resort and local islands and lockdown measures were enforced.
+Vaccinations have also been conducted swiftly, allowing the country to begin reopening in late 2021.

+The pandemic impacted many workers, disproportionately the self-employed, freelancers and contractors.
+Women were disproportionately more impacted than men.
+Although the GoM has announced support packages for the private sector that incentivize firms to retain their workers, many firms have laid off their casual staff and asking contract staff to take leave without pay or significant temporary pay cuts.
 Informal sector workers have also suffered sharp falls in their income - either because they depend directly on the tourism sector, or because demand has dried up as a result of social distancing measures.

-Maldives is in urgent need of assistance to mitigate the impacts of the COVID-19 pandemic.
-According to the Spring 2020 South Asia Economic Focus, Maldives is likely to be the hardest-hit country in the South Asia region as a result of its heavy dependence on the tourism sector for employment and foreign exchange income.
-Despite efforts to protect jobs through industry support packages, the government expects 15,000-20,000 people to lose their jobs in the coming months.
-Without government assistance, many Maldivians would fall into poverty, threatening human capital and social stability.
+Widespread job and income losses that have occurred is expected to continue in Maldives as a result of the COVID-19 pandemic.
+According to the Spring 2020 South without government assistance, many Maldivians would fall into poverty, threatening human capital and social stability.
 The GoM has requested urgent external assistance to finance its policy response, which is being provided by the World Bank under this project.
-The World Bank has had a 40 years long development assistance partnership with the Government of Maldives particularly in the area of sustainable human development and environmental management starting from 1978 when Maldives became a member.
+The World Bank has had a 40 year long development assistance partnership with the Government of Maldives particularly in the area of sustainable human development and environmental management starting from 1978 when Maldives became a member.